MindWrapper/Instabilities/Readme.md

 Instability has many faces: random crashes, sporadic data corruption, flaky tests and others.
 They are hard to reproduce and fix.
 And they might be a cause why people burn-out or get fired.
-See  [Johnny's story](http://drugalya.com/johnny-the-automator/)
+See  [Johnny's story](http://drugalya.com/johnny-the-automator/).

-Each instability is an undetected wrong assumption, which survives a testing and can an even sneak into a public release.
+Each instability is an undetected wrong assumption, which survives testing and can an even sneak into a public release.

-I believe that if an incorrect assumption survived someoneís critical thinking, there is a chance that others made the same mistake.
- Therefore I decided to start this project, where Iíll be sharing such incorrect assumptions and encourage you to the same.
+I believe that if an incorrect assumption survived someone‚Äôs critical thinking, there is a chance that others made the same mistake.
+Therefore I decided to start this project, where I‚Äôll be sharing such incorrect assumptions.

+I encourage you to share your findings.
+It can be anything: text description or code, or both.
+Whatever form you choose, please keep it simple.
+Any programming languages are welcome.

 Imagine, you spent days of debugging, found a real source of instability and shared it.
-Someone reads your finding and claims ìShit, I might have the same issue in my code base!î It is a plus to karma.
+Someone reads your finding and claims ‚ÄúShit, I might have the same issue in my code base!‚Äù It is a plus to karma.

-Whether it is a text description or code, or both, it should be simple.
-Any programming languages are welcome.

 And one final thing.
 Often, dumbest instabilities are hiding under the umbrella of complexity.
 When distilled, it might feel shameful that something like this was a part of your code base.
 Please share it anyway.
 You can still explain why it was hard to discover and if there is a way how others might find it.